 What is Goal-Based Investing?

-Fundrise lets you pick one of three goals:
+Fundrise lets you, as an investor, pick one of three goals:

 - Supplemental Income – Earn additional passive income, have a moderate-term investment horizon, and may be planning for retirement in the near future